luizfreire96/Telecom-Churn-analysis/README.md

-In this repository a end-to-end application was created to predict if a telecom company customer will churn.
+In this repository a end-to-end application was created to predict if a telecom company customer will churn. <br>
-The application was deployed in heroku
+The application was deployed in heroku using docker.